What is a prenuptial agreement?

-A couple may decide to enter into a prenuptial agreement to provide for each other in case the marriage ends badly.
+A couple may enter into a prenuptial agreement to provide for each other in case the marriage ends badly.

-The prenuptial agreement is often used to make sure that both partners are treated fairly in a divorce, and is best done when the couple is happy and feeling loving towards each other.
+The prenuptial agreement is often used to ensure that both partners are treated fairly in a divorce, and it is best done when the couple is happy and loving towards each other.

-There are other cases in which prenuptial agreements are entered into to protect the assets of an established partner who wants to marry someone who has significantly less assets and money.
+There are other cases in which prenuptial agreements are entered to protect the assets of an established partner who wants to marry someone with significantly fewer assets and money.